We Treat the Whole Child

-The Children's Stephanie V. Blank Center for Safe and Healthy Children focuses care on the children and gives them information and control during their visit.
+The Stephanie V. Blank Center for Safe and Healthy Children focuses care on the child and gives children information and control during their visit.
 We believe in the Child First Doctrine—putting the child’s interests first, not the authorities, the investigation or the “story.”

 Our team meets with the parents or caregivers before and after the medical evaluation and interview.
 The family is informed about the services.
-The medical provider and social worker consider the needs of the whole family in light of the current situation and appropriate educational materials, resources and referrals are given to the family to address their needs.
+The medical provider and social worker consider the needs of the whole family in light of the current situation.
+Appropriate educational materials, resources and referrals are given to the family to address their needs.
 We consider this form of family-centered care to be critical in the child’s recovery.

 A Combined Effort

-The Stephanie V. Blank Center for Safe and Healthy Children works with different groups to provide a coordinated, multidisciplinary approach when investigating child abuse reports with Georgia authorities.
-We work with:
+We works with different groups to provide a coordinated, multidisciplinary approach when investigating child abuse reports with Georgia authorities.
+These include:

 - National and Georgia Law enforcement personnel